heisdanielade/tool-log-analyzer/README.md

 Core flow:

-1. **Load Config or Use Defaults**
+1. **Load Config or Defaults**

-   App loads user preferences and regex pattern.
+- App loads user preferences and regex pattern.
 Falls back to a default if none is provided.

-2. Parse Log File
+2. **Parse Log File**

-   Each line in the log is converted into a dictionary with structured fields (like `datetime`, `level`, `message`, `ip`, etc.).
+- Each line in the log is converted into a dictionary with structured fields (like `datetime`, `level`, `message`, `ip`, etc.).

 3. **Filter (Optional)**

-   Narrow results by level, date, or limit.
+- Narrow results by level, date, or limit.

 4. **Analyze or Summarize**

-   Display logs in a table or generate summary counts.
+- Display logs in a table or generate summary counts.

 5. **Export (Optional)**

-   Export results to CSV/JSON for further analysis.
+- Export results to CSV/JSON for further analysis.

 ## Available Formats